Financial Advisors: Beware of Fees and Hidden Commissions

 Fees and expenses can be deadly for retirement accumulation success

 If you are someone who is trying to protect your retirement savings, keeping track of this volatile market is not fun.
 To assist and help, you may have selected a financial advisor.

-Ask yourself this: “ Is there anything about my financial professional or what he or she is recommending that guarantees my money will not participate in market losses?”
+Ask yourself: “ Is there anything about my financial professional or what he or she is recommending that guarantees my money will not participate in market losses?”
 Then ask yourself what I want my financial professional to do with my money.
 When I ask that question, I usually get one answer: “I want it to grow, and I want it to be safe.“

 Burton Malkiel, a Princeton University Professor of Economics and author of a Random Walk Down Wall Street, wrote the sad truth about three kinds of financial planners.

 - Those who don’t know they don’t know